jyphotography/Social-Networking-Timeline-with-Heterogeneous-Back-ends/README.md

 # Social-Networking-Timeline-with-Heterogeneous-Back-ends
-Full Stack Project\n
+Full Stack Project

-1. use javascript for front end\n
+1. use javascript for front end
 2. store userinfo on MySQL at Amazon RDS
 3. store friend connection on Hbase
 4. store timeline data on MongoDB